-AHMT 4741 Clinical Preceptorship II (7:7:40,F) An intermediate supervised clinical practicum in an affiliated clinical laboratory.
-ISBN: 978-0781782029; ISBN: 978-0891895879; ISBN: 978-0135126486
+HPCS 4741 Clinical Preceptorship II (7:7:40,F) An intermediate supervised clinical practicum in an affiliated clinical laboratory.
+ISBN: 978-0135126486

-AHMT 4842 Clinical Preceptorship III (8:8:40,F) An advanced supervised clinical practicum in an affiliated clinical laboratory.
-ISBN: 978-0781782029; ISBN: 978-0891895879; ISBN: 978-0135126486
+HPCS 4842 Clinical Preceptorship III (8:8:40,F) An advanced supervised clinical practicum in an affiliated clinical laboratory.
+ISBN: 978-0135126486

-AHMT 3015 Special Problems in CLS (V 1-3;H) Variable hour Independent Study class which will address a special topic in Clinical Laboratory Science.
+HPCS 3015 Special Problems in CLS (V 1-3;H) Variable hour Independent Study class which will address a special topic in Clinical Laboratory Science.

-Admission to the Second Degree BSCLS Program
+Admission to the CLS Second Degree Program

-This is a 12 month online, second degree tract in clinical laboratory science for students who have completed a four-year science degree from an accredited university.
+This is a 12-month online, second degree tract in clinical laboratory science for students who have completed a four-year science degree from an accredited university.
 Didactic material is delivered online and laboratory sessions are conducted via one, six-day session in the Fall and Spring semesters.
 Additionally, a clinical laboratory preceptorship is required during the final semester.
-Candidates must have an overall 2.5 GPA based on a 4.0 scale and a 2.5 science GPA on a 4.0 scale.

 Students who complete requirements for the degree are eligible to sit for the national certification examination through the American Society of Clinical Pathology Board of Certification (BOC).